Tokta/claude-pod/README.md

 cd ~/tools/claude-pod && ./install.sh

 # Open your project folder and launch claude code inside container
-# cd ~/Projects/my-work-in-progress-project
+# cd ~/projects/my-work-in-progress-project
 ~/tools/claude-pod/claude-pod claude --dangerously-skip-permissions
 ```

 Docker is the only requirement.
 The install path (`~/tools/claude-pod`) is just a convention — put it wherever you want.

-## Requirements & platforms
+## Requirements

+**Just Docker.**

-**Just Docker.** Claude Code runs inside the container, not on your host — you do **not** need Node.js, npm, or the `claude` CLI installed on your machine.
+Claude Code runs inside the container, not on your host — you do not need Node.js, npm, or the `claude` CLI installed on your machine.
 The host stays untouched apart from one state folder (`~/.claude-pod/`) that exists only to keep your login across container restarts.

+## Platforms

 The wrapper is portable POSIX bash + Docker.
 It should work on any host with a recent Docker: